Gamma function: Particular values

+(These numbers can be found in the OEIS.
+The values presented here are truncated rather than rounded.)

 The complex-valued gamma function is undefined for non-positive integers, but in these cases the value can be defined in the Riemann sphere as ∞.
 The reciprocal gamma function is well defined and analytic at these values (and in the entire complex plane):